5-a-day more like 2-a-day?

 Physalis

-Also known as the Cape Gooseberry, it’s actually a member of the tomato family.
-They provide a good source of vitamin C and vitamin A—both important for keeping our immune systems strong.
+Also known as the Cape Gooseberry, it is in fact a member of the tomato family.
+They provide a good source of vitamin C and vitamin A – important for our immune systems.

 plumcot